PetarBarakov/CW2_EmbedTech/README.md

-# Embedded Systems Coursework 2
+[Headers] Embedded Systems Coursework 2
 ## Introduction

 The report presented here is to deliver a comprehensive analysis of the Music Synthesiser, which is implemented for Embedded System Coursework 2 by EmbedTech.